Contents of this page:

 Wednesday 30th September at 13:00 – What Is Your City Doing To Be Inclusive?

 This event will feature a panel of experts in inclusion, digital engagement and online learning and promises to be a fascinating and timely discussion.
-Given your interest in diversity and inclusion, I hoped the event might be of interest to you?

 Additional activities may be organised and this page will be updated accordingly.